Speech Therapy Terms Dictionary

 Generalization – The process of a skill learned in therapy being used in a broader context.
 Also known as carry-over or transfer.

 Hierarchy – An order of cues, tasks, or stimuli ranked according to difficulty or helpfulness.
 The cues presented in the Naming Practice portion of Naming Therapy are arranged in a hierarchy of helpfulness.
-The levels in Visual Attention Therapy and Question Therapy are arranged in a hierarchy of difficulty.
+The levels in Visual Attention Therapy are arranged in a hierarchy of difficulty.
 Apraxia Therapy takes users through a hierarchy of repetitions from the most support to the most independence.
 See also cueing hierarchy.

 In-App Purchase – An app feature that can be purchased from within the app, after the app is downloaded.
 This can be a consumable or non-consumable purchase.
-Learn about the real cost of free apps on the blog.

 Intensive Therapy – A schedule of delivering speech therapy, usually for aphasia or stuttering, that provides many hours of therapy in a short period of time with the aim of seeing faster and better results.
 Using apps as part of a home program can help to give people with aphasia more practice to intensify the therapy experience.

 International Phonetic Alphabet (IPA) – The set of symbols to represent all the sounds in the world’s languages.
-Soundable is a free app that uses IPA symbols in a social crossword game.

 Intonation – The rise and fall of pitch in the voice during speech.
 A component of prosody.